Rediscover Slowness in the Legendary

-- The Glacier Express Journey is included in all Swiss Passes
+- The Glacier Express Journey is included in all Swiss Travel Passes;

-- Half Fare Card and Swiss Card Holders receive a 50% discount on regular tickets (Swiss Card free on transfer days)
+- Half Fare Card holders receive a 50% discount on regular tickets;

 - Dogs welcome: tickets cost 50% of the regular fare and seat reservation applies.
 Lap-dogs up to 30 cm hight at the shoulder and travelling in a basket or bag are free.
 If you want a seat for your lap-dog you have to make a reservation.